i2/ashos-dev/README.md

 # AshOS (Any Snapshot Hierarchical OS)
-### An immutable meta-distribution using snapshots that looks like a tree
+### An immutable tree-shaped meta-distribution using snapshots

 ![ashos-logo](logo.png)